-An ISO 14593 (similar to OECD TG 310) key study (22}) without information reported in the registration dossier about initial concentration of cells in inoculum used in the test.
+For the provided key study there is no information reported in the registration dossier about initial concentration of cells in inoculum used in the test.

-Consequently, such study (i) is not reliable; (ii) cannot address standard information requirement of REACH Annexes VII, Section 9.2.1.1.; (iii) is not adequate for the purpose of classification and labelling and/or risk assessment; and (iv) cannot be used as source studies.
+Consequently, such study (i) is not reliable; (ii) cannot address standard information requirement of REACH Annexes VII, Section 9.2.1.1.; and (iii) is not adequate for the purpose of classification and labelling and/or risk assessment.